kumartheashwani/vault-python-mcp-server/README.md

 docker run -p 8000:8000 mcp-calculator-server
 ```

-The container will automatically start in HTTP mode since stdin is not available.
+The container uses `http_server.py` to ensure the HTTP server starts reliably, making the API endpoints accessible at http://localhost:8000.

-### Smithery
+### Smithery Local Tool

-For Smithery deployment, configure the tool to use `smithery_mode.py` as the entry point:
+For Smithery deployment as a local tool, configure it to use `smithery_mode.py`:

 ```json
 {